MicrosoftDocs/power-platform/power-platform/admin/content-security-policy.md

 - `https://teams.microsoft.com/`
 - `https://msteamstabintegration.dynamics.com/`

-For Dynamics 365 App for Outlook, add the following to `frame-ancestors`:
+For the Dynamics 365 App for Outlook, add the following to `frame-ancestors`:
 - Your Outlook Web App homepage origin
 - `https://outlook.office.com`